serkansulun/lyricsemotions/readme.md

 # Emotion classification of MIDI lyrics

+(Also check out <https://github.com/serkansulun/midi-emotion> for another, more accurate MIDI dataset with continuous-valued valence-arousal labels.)

 To only download the datasets, with pairs of MIDI file names and predicted emotions from the lyrics, you can right-click and choose "Save Link As...", using the links below:

 [7-labels](https://raw.githubusercontent.com/emotionalmusic/lyricsemotions/master/datasets/7labels.csv)